-How to Apply: Students who have applied and been accepted for undergraduate admission are automatically considered for this award.
+Michigan Tech's National Scholars Program rewards academically talented first-year undergraduate students who are non-Michigan US residents*.
+Eligible students who have applied and been accepted for undergraduate admission to Michigan Tech are automatically considered for this award.

-Exclusion: Students eligible for Institutional general fund awards such as the Alumni Legacy Award or Military Family Education Award are not eligible for NSP.
-They are, however, eligible for need based aid and/or private scholarship funds.
-NSP recipients who are subsequently classified as Michigan Residents by Michigan Tech in accordance with institutional policy will receive in-state tuition rates and be considered for our in-state Presidential Scholar award.
-As a part of this process, the NSP out-of-state scholarship will be cancelled.
+Students eligible for the Alumni Legacy Award or Military Family Education Award are not eligible for a National Scholars Award.
+They may, however, be eligible for need based aid and/or private scholarship funds.
+National Scholars Award recipients who are subsequently classified as Michigan Residents by Michigan Tech in accordance with institutional policy will receive in-state tuition rates and be considered for our in-state Presidential Scholars Award.
+As a part of this process, the National Scholars Award will be cancelled.

 * Beginning with the 2023-2024 academic year, students who are residents of Canada will no longer be eligible to receive scholarships through the National Scholars Program.